Orange Avenue, Coronado

 Ocean Avenue is the main commercial and dining area of Coronado and it lies in the middle of the peninsula and starts near the Ferry Terminal Landing Place in 1rst Street, going to the Hotel Del Coronado and ending at Silver Stand Boulevard, after the famous Hotel. and in Between are various shops, stalls, restaurants, art galleries and more mom and pop local stores where you can dine, shop, buy local craft and a lot more.

-Strolling down Orange Avenue, the main street in Coronado, and you'll find many interesting places along the way.
-Antique shops, great restaurants, some interesting architecture and plenty clothing stores, offering anything from beach wear to designer creations of the seaon.
+Stroll down Orange Avenue, the main street in Coronado, and you'll find many interesting places along the way.
+Antique shops, great restaurants, some interesting architecture, art galleries and clothing stores offering anything from beach wear to designer creations of the seaon.

-Orange Avenue is the main street of Coronado which runs from the south end of the city to the north end and stops at the San Diego Bay.
+Orange Avenue runs from the south end of the city to the north end and stops at the San Diego Bay.

 Which ever way you turn you will find something interesting to see off of and along Orange Avenue.